Last Updated on March 23, 2023 by The Filtery

 Everyone loves fresh-smelling laundry.
-So much so that many people’s modern-day laundry routines now includes quite a handful of different products: laundry detergent, fabric softener, whitening booster, stain treatment, dryer sheets, and now… scent boosters.
+So much so that many people’s modern-day laundry routines now include quite a handful of different products: laundry detergent, fabric softener, whitening booster, stain treatment, dryer sheets, and now… scent boosters.

 These colorful beads might leave your clothes smelling good for a while, but are laundry scent boosters safe?
 Are Downy Unstopables toxic?
 We’re going to break down the ingredients and then discuss some healthier ways to keep your laundry smelling fresh.